Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 The Gao *needed* Daar back to his fierce, calculating self.
 They didn’t need a huge softie.
 They couldn’t *survive* that.

 Her chance to sting him into remembering it came after the tacos were polished off and even the plastic carrying trays licked clean with a wide pink monolith of a tongue.
-He sighed, rested his head, snuggled them more tightly against his body---which was a feeling Leela could certainly get used to---and flicked an ear as he considered Garl’s memorial.
+He sighed, rested his head, snuggled them more tightly against his body - which was a feeling Leela could certainly get used to - and flicked an ear as he considered Garl’s memorial.

 “...Nearly lost a good’n on Hell.
 Nearly lost ‘Horse.
 Real glad he’s okay.
 Or...well, no. He *ain’t.* But, the Corti doctors say they’ll do their best, and they don’t bullshit about that stuff.
 They might steal folks, experiment on ‘em, have given up on *fuckin’,* an’ all that shit...but they’re *honest* in their weird way, and their best is real fuckin’ good…” He chittered suddenly.
 “And, wow, you should see their new Carbon Caste shit.
 Give it twenny years an’ we’re gonna have *jacked* fuckin’ little Corti runnin’ around!”